paolo7/KnowHowDataset/SPARQL.md

 2 | Number labelled nodes | 2,610,223 |
 3 | Number of main processes | 215,959 |

+## Sample Endpoint

+You can try some of these queries at the [Dydra public endpoint](http://dydra.com/paolo-pareti/knowhow6/sparql). **NOTE**: this endpoint **does not** expose the whole dataset, and some query results might be missing or incomplete.

 ## Query Prefixes

 Standard prefixes for all the queries: